Kashshaf-Labib/Retail-OS-Object-Detection/README.md

 **Strategy**: Double the input resolution from 640 to 1280 pixels to capture small products that were being missed.

-**Observation**: ✅ **Best model for our use case.** Recall reached **85.62%** — the model now finds 85% of all products on the shelf.
+**Observation**: ✅ **Strong recall improvement.** Recall reached **85.62%** — the model now finds 85% of all products on the shelf.
 Precision dropped to 72.68% as the higher resolution occasionally detected background textures as products.
-For retail shelf monitoring, **high recall is more important than precision** — it's better to flag an extra detection than to miss a product entirely.
-The precision trade-off was acceptable for this application.
+This confirmed that resolution scaling helps recall substantially, but the original imbalanced dataset was limiting both precision and overall mAP.

 ---